chatchai-komrangded/ako2020-vpc-endpoints/verify-ee-use1.md

 aws s3 rm s3://<RestrictedS3Bucket>/test.txt
 ```

+**Expected behavior When Executed from Cloud9 Instance is:**
+* The restricted bucket policy will **DENY** s3:putObject calls, because these will occur over the Internet and not via the endpoint and the resource policy on the restricted bucket will DENY this action.
+* The unrestricted bucket will **ALLOW** s3:putObject calls, because the unrestricted bucket does not have a bucket policy requiring use of the endpoint.

 3. Connect to the Sales App EC2 instance.
 You will now establish an SSH connection to the EC2 Sales App instance running in a private subnet in the lab VPC.

 ``` json